Discover Norfolk

 Hunstanton

-Old Hunstanton is the only west-facing village along the entire east coast, making it the perfect spot to watch the sun’s captivating descent.
+Old Hunstanton is the only west-facing village along the entire east coast, making it the perfect spot for a holiday cottage.
+Here, you can watch the sun’s captivating descent.
 As the evening unfolds, the waves shimmer with a golden glow, each moment more mesmerising than the last — a true postcard-perfect scene.

 Red-and-white striped cliffs, sunlit rock pools, and carrstone cottages gazing out over the sea — Old Hunstanton is the kind of place that feels effortlessly unique.
 Its charm lies in the little details: centuries-old footpaths that weave through the village, the soft hum of the waves, and, of course, those breathtaking sunsets that scatter gold across the water.
 That’s the magic ingredient.